1928 Grand Prix season: Mid-season races

 Maserati finally broke the string of nine Bugatti victories in Europe at the Coppa Etna in Sicily, when Borzacchini won for the Italian team.
-In fact, Maserati took three of the top four places, in front of 40000 spectators.
-But the triumph was marred by a bad accident, when the local Catanian driver Russo crashed into spectators.
+Maserati took three of the top four places, in front of 40000 spectators.
+But the triumph was marred by an accident as the local Catanian driver Russo crashed into spectators.
 A teenager was killed and seven seriously injured, including Russo and his mechanic.
 Racing was also developing in North Africa and the European colonies.
-Both the Casablanca GP (for touring cars) and Tripoli GP were well-established now, but new races were also held this year in Algiers and Tunis.
+Both the Casablanca GP (for touring cars) and Tripoli GP were well-established, but new races were also held that year in Algiers and Tunis.
 Both were won by Marcel Lehoux in his Bugatti 35C.
 Lehoux was a Frenchman who ran a successful automotive parts company in Algiers, and was the best of the North African drivers in the 1920s.
 In the southern hemisphere, the 100-Mile Road Race was held on 6.5 -mile dirt track at Phillip Island in Victoria in April.
 It would later be known as the first Australian Grand Prix with prize-money of £30.
 It was won by Arthur Waite, who had worked for Austin in England before becoming the Austin agent in Melbourne.

 The Royal Rome GP was raced on a new 13 km road circuit on the southern outskirts of the city.
 A round of the Italian Championship, it attracted many of the top drivers.
 Nuvolari, Chiron, Brilli Peri, Minoia and Foresti represented Bugatti, in various guises.
 Maserati had six cars, including a works entry for Ernesto Maserati while Borzacchini drove as relief for Cesare Pastore with his new car.
 Materassi had Talbots for himself and Giuseppe Morandi, while Varzi and Aymini ran 1925 Delages.
 Finally, Amilcar arrived with a 3-car works team to contest the 1.1-litre voiturette class and 23 cars took the grid.

 Brilli Peri took the lead from the start and he, Chiron and Nuvolari broke away from the rest.
 They duelled for the first half of the race with Chiron on getting into the lead on the 13th lap.
 After the half-time pitstops, Chiron held a 1-minute lead over Brilli-Per, with Materassi and Minoia over six minutes behind.
 The rest of the race was fairly pedestrian, and after 30 laps Chiron won by four minutes from Brilli Peri, then Materassi and Minoia.
 Luigi Fagioli was the best-finishing Maserati, in fifth.